 - No filter means the photo has an authentic feel

-- No preview or delete option means you get what you shot
+- No preview or delete option means you get what you get

-- Limited number of exposures makes you choose carefully what you shoot
+- Limited number of exposures makes you choose your images carefully

-- The element of surprise adds to the fun of see your pictures when they return
+- The element of surprise adds to the fun of seeing your pictures when you receive the prints or digital scans

-- Print pictures can be shared in ways that digital pictures can’t
+- Printed pictures can be shared in ways that digital images cannot

-Often, we find that the older way works best, and that is certainly true in the case of disposable cameras.
-More people are returning to the simple disposable camera of by-gone days to capture their memories.
-That bright, grainy photo brings back memories of simpler days before we felt the need to photograph every meal and document every moment.
-The scenes we choose to spend our limited number of shots on have greater significance because of the scarcity of shots available to us.
+Often, we find that the older way works best, and that is certainly true in the case of disposable or one-time use cameras.
+People are returning to the simple disposable camera to capture their memories because the bright, grainy photo brings back memories of simpler days before we all felt the need to photograph every meal and moment.
+The scenes we choose to spend our limited number of shots (generally around 24 – 27) with single-use cameras have greater significance because of the scarcity of shots available to us.

 Why Do Disposable Cameras Exist?

-Disposable cameras were invented for people who just wanted to preserve memories of scenes or moments without having to worry about breaking or losing their expensive camera.
-Disposable cameras combined the best traits into one small, indestructible package.
-They are:
+Disposable cameras were invented for the general public who wanted to preserve moments without the hassle a complicated process and not having to worry about dropping or losing their expensive camera.
+Disposable cameras combined the best traits of cameras into one small, mostly indestructible package and are:

 - Lack of rechargeable battery